thelfer/MFrontGallery/docs/web/cmake-infrastructure.md

 results to add the shared libraries properly.
 See Section
 @sec:mfm:cmake:parse_mfront_library_sources for the available options.

-### Treatment of the sources {#sec:mfm:cmake:mfront_behaviours_library:sources}

-For each shared library to be added, each source returned in the `mfront_sources` variable by the `parse_mfront_library_sources` is treated as follows:

-- If the file `@source@.mfront` (where `@source@` is the name of the considered source) exists in the current source directory, then it is treated as an `MFront` source file.
-- If the file `@source@.mfront.in` (where `@source@` is the name of the considered source) exists in the current source directory, then it is automatically configured using `̀CMake`' `configure_file` command and the resulting file is treated as an `MFront` source file.
-- If neither the `@source@.mfront` nor `@source@.mfront.in` exist in the current directory, the file `@source@` is added in the list of sources for the treated shared library.
-This file can be given by its full path, and is searched in the current source directory or the the current binary directory.

-`MFront` source files are treated by the `generate_mfront_doc` function which will generate a web page for this source file using the `mfront-doc` utility if the `enable-website` option has been choosen at the `CMake` configuration stage (see the [`install` page for details](install.html`)).

 ## The `parse_mfront_library_sources` function {#sec:mfm:cmake:parse_mfront_library_sources}

 The `parse_mfront_library_sources` function set the following variables on output:

-- `mfront_sources`: list of sources to be processed.
-In practice, this is the list of arguments which are not specifically treated.
+- `mfront_sources`: list of sources to be processed (see below).
+In practice, this is the list of arguments which are not specifically introduced by a keyword (see below).
 - `mfront_search_paths`: list of search paths, i.e. list of directories where `MFront` shall search for auxiliary files (imported files, external material properties, external models.).